marko-js/marko/packages/marko/docs/marko-vs-react.md

 require("./components/hello").render({ name: "John" }, res);
 ```

-> The user’s of a Marko UI component do not need to know that the component was
+> The users of a Marko UI component do not need to know that the component was
 > implemented using Marko.

 Contrast this with React as an example: